Curved Page Divider

 Real-life Case Studies and Actual Examples

-Michael, a 17-year-old foster kid, received no less than three placements, along with the interruption in his studies as he was going through the years.
-With the assistance of a caseworker who encouraged him to participate in the life skills program, he learned how to manage finances, do job searches, and fill out an application form for college.
-He was selected for a scholarship to study at a local community school that he now attends to become a social worker.
+Michael, a 17-year-old foster kid, received no less than three placements, along with an interruption in his studies as he was going through the years.
+With the assistance of a caseworker who encouraged him to participate in the life skills program, he learned how to manage his finances, conduct job searches, and complete a college application form.
+He was selected for a scholarship to attend a local community school, where he now studies to become a social worker.
 Michael's story shows how having long-term support along with special preparation for college can help older foster youth better prepare for independence.

 Caring for Virginia’s Foster Children: Welfare Insights

 Foster care history in Virginia showcases a shift from an institutional form to a more family-like approach.
-Historically, children were established in orphanages or similar institutions, but current methods focus on a family-like setting as an afterthought.
-According to these findings, such kids do better in families and are well nurtured.
+Historically, children were placed in orphanages or similar institutions, but current methods focus on a family-like setting as an afterthought.
+According to these findings, children from such families tend to do better and are more well-nourished.

 Policies and Legislative Framework

-Among the different policies and legislative actions, the form of Virginia’s foster care system has been molded.
-In 2019, The Virginia Foster Care Bill of Rights was enacted, outlining the rights of foster children and aiming to enable them to have a voice and have their voices heard and respected.
+Among the different policies and legislative actions, Virginia’s foster care system has been molded.
+In 2019, the Virginia Foster Care Bill of Rights was enacted, outlining the rights of foster children and aiming to enable them to have a voice and have their voices heard and respected.
 In addition, the Family First Prevention Services Act (FFPSA) of 2018, a federal initiative, has significantly influenced state services by prioritizing the prevention of foster placement through family support.

 Placement and Permanency Goals